matchai/spacefish/CONTRIBUTING.md

 There's a simple philosophy behind Spacefish:

-* **Absolute pairity with spaceship-prompt.** The prompt should be identical to spaceship-prompt when it comes to visuals, functionality, and configuration.
+* **Absolute parity with spaceship-prompt.** The prompt should be identical to spaceship-prompt when it comes to visuals, functionality, and configuration.

 ## Setup